anish3565/Emotion_Intent_Recognizer_using_Speech/README.md

-# 🎙️ Real-Time Multilingual Emotion + Intent Recognizer
+# 🎙️ Real-Time Emotion + Intent Recognizer using Speech

 This project detects emotions and intent from multilingual speech in real-time.